- 1. Limitations of Hadoop Article – Objective

 Small files are the major problem in HDFS.
 A small file is significantly smaller than the HDFS block size (default 128MB).
 If we are storing these huge numbers of small files, HDFS can’t handle these lots of files, as HDFS was designed to work properly with a small number of large files for storing large data sets rather than a large number of small files.
 If there are too many small files, then the NameNode will be overloaded since it stores the namespace of HDFS.

-- Solution to deal with small file issue is simple merge the small files to create bigger files and then copy bigger files to HDFS.
+- Solution to this Drawback of Hadoop to deal with small file issue is simple.
+Just merge the small files to create bigger files and then copy bigger files to HDFS.

 - HAR files (Hadoop Archives) were introduced to reduce the problem of lots files putting pressure on the namenode’s memory.
 By building a layered filesystem on the top of HDFS, HAR files works.
 Using Hadoop archive command, HAR files are created, which runs a MapReduce job to pack the files being archived into a small number of HDFS files.
 Reading through files in a HAR is not more efficient than reading through files in HDFS.
 Since each HAR file access requires two index files read as well the data file to read, this makes it slower.